mattiacurri/CountPDFPages/README.md

 The following script count the number of pages in PDF files present in a directory

 ## How to use it
-You will need python3 and the package PyPDF2:
+You will need python3 and the packages in requirements:

 ```
-pip install PyPDF2
+pip install -r requirements.txt
 ```

 To execute the program: